joshuapjacob/goodreads-berkeley-library/README.md

 ```

 ## Issues
-- It is not fast but fast enough for a human to read the titles and make up his mind about what to read next.
+- It is not fast but fast enough for a human to read the titles and make up their mind about what to read next.
 - May yield duplicate results because there are duplicates in the UC Berkeley library database.